For Pet Owners

 |Seniors||Receiving the Federal Guaranteed Income Supplement (GIS)|

 |Disabled individuals||Receiving the Ontario Disability Support Payment (ODSP), or |

-The Canada Pension Plan Disability payment (CPP Disability)|
+The Canada Pension Plan Disability Payment (CPP Disability)

 |Participants of OVMA’s SafePet Program||Women at risk of abuse who are entering a registered women’s shelter in Ontario, and who are participating in OVMA’s SafePet Program.|

-Pet is owned by the following types of facilities in Ontario:
+The foundation also provides funding to subsidize the cost of veterinary care for pets owned by the following types of facilities in Ontario:

-Supportive Housing - For seniors who require minimal to moderate levels of personal care and support to live independently.
+- Supportive Housing - For seniors who require minimal to moderate levels of personal care and support to live independently.

-Long-term Care Homes - Designed for people who need the availability of 24-hour nursing care, supervision or higher levels of personal care.
+- Long-term Care Homes - Designed for people who need the availability of 24-hour nursing care, supervision or higher levels of personal care.